Ersanio/snes-assembly-book/docs/math/arithmetic.md

 # Arithmetic operations

-At some point, you would probably want to *increase* RAM address $7E000F by $01, but a simple LDA and STA won’t work, because this simply changes the RAM Address’ contents to $01 – not increase it by one.
+At some point, you would probably want to *increase* RAM address $7E000F by $01, but a simple LDA and STA won't work, because this simply changes the RAM Address' contents to $01 – not increase it by one.
 Maybe you'd like to increase it by 2 instead, or even multiply by 2.

 The SNES has a few instructions capable of doing basic math operations.